 - Wrap the exposed garlic bulb so just the top of the garlic is exposed.
 Place the foil-covered garlic in a small ramekin (cut side up) that is oven safe.
 The ramekin will help to catch any oil.
 It also keeps the garlic upright so the oil can soak in from the top down.

 - Sprinkle the garlic bulb top generously with fine salt.

 - Cover in foil completely so the garlic is not exposed (to prevent it from burning).

-- Place the ramekin in the oven for one hour.
+- Place the ramekin in the oven for 50 minutes.
 You know it is done when it is golden brown and fork tender.